Beit She'an: Middle Bronze Age

+Late Bronze Age

 Egyptian period

 After the conquest of Beit She'an by Pharaoh Thutmose III in the 15th century BCE, as recorded in an inscription at Karnak, the small town on the summit of the mound became the center of the Egyptian administration of the region.
 The Egyptian newcomers changed the organization of the town and left a great deal of material culture behind.
 A large Canaanite temple (39 m in length) excavated by the University of Pennsylvania Museum (Penn Museum) may date from about the same period as Thutmose III's conquest, though the Hebrew University excavations suggest that it dates to a later period.
 Artifacts of potential cultic significance were found around the temple.
-Based on a stele found in the temple, inscribed with Egyptian hieroglyphs, the temple was dedicated to the god Mekal.
+Based on an Egyptian stele found at the place, the temple was dedicated to the god Mekal.
 The Hebrew University excavations determined that this temple was built on the site of an earlier one.

 One of the most important finds near the temple is the Lion and Lioness (or a dog) stela, currently in the Israel Museum in Jerusalem, which depicts the two playing.

 During the three hundred years of rule by the New Kingdom of Egypt, the population of Beit She'an appears to have been primarily Egyptian administrative officials and military personnel.
 The town was completely rebuilt, following a new layout, during the 19th dynasty.
 The Penn Museum excavations uncovered two important stelae from the period of Seti I and a monument of Ramesses II.
 One of those steles is particularly interesting because, according to William F. Albright, it testifies to the presence of a Hebrew population: the Habiru, which Seti I protected from an Asiatic tribe.
 Pottery was produced locally, but some was made to mimic Egyptian forms.
 Other Canaanite goods existed alongside Egyptian imports, or locally made Egyptian-style objects.
-The 20th Dynasty saw the construction of large administrative buildings in Beit She'an, including "Building 1500", a small palace for the Egyptian governor.

 During the 20th Dynasty, invasions of the "Sea Peoples" upset Egypt's control over the Eastern Mediterranean.
-Though the exact circumstances are unclear, the entire site of Beit She'an was destroyed by fire around 1150 BCE.
+Though the exact circumstances are unclear, the entire site of Beit She'an was destroyed by fire around 1150 BC.
 The Egyptians did not attempt to rebuild their administrative center and finally lost control of the region.
+The 20th Dynasty saw the construction of large administrative buildings in Beit She'an, including "Building 1500", a small palace for the Egyptian governor.